mancrurod/LinguaAnimae/README.md

 ## 💬 Streamlit Interface

-The interactive app is now live!

-You can enter a short prompt like:

-> *"I'm feeling anxious about the future..."*
-> or
+The interactive Streamlit app allows users to input a free-form emotional message and receive recommended Bible verses matching its **emotion** and **theme**.

+### Features

+- 🔄 **Automatic translation** of input (EN/ES)
+- 🧠 **Emotion detection** (6 Plutchik categories)
+- 🏷️ **Theme classification** (5 canonical themes)
+- 📖 **Context-aware verse matching** from KJV or RV60
+- 🎨 **Stylized cards** with emotion/theme color, emoji, and verse metadata
+- ✅ **User feedback collection** via like/dislike buttons (stored in Google Sheets)

+### Example

+Input:

-> *"Tengo miedo y necesito consuelo..."*
+> *Tengo miedo y necesito consuelo...*

-And receive:

-📖 **Genesis 40:7** — *"Wherefore look ye so sadly today?"*
+Returns:

-📖 **Génesis 40:7** — *"¿Por qué parecen hoy mal vuestros semblantes?"*
+📖 *Génesis 40:7* — *"¿Por qué parecen hoy mal vuestros semblantes?"*

-The system:
+---

+## 📤 Feedback System

+Users can now rate the relevance of the emotion/theme detection with a 👍 / 👎 system.
+Feedback is saved to a **Google Sheet** along with:

-- Translates input if needed
+- Original input
-- Detects main emotion and theme using Hugging Face models
+- Detected emotion and score
-- Loads the appropriate corpus (`bible_kjv` or `bible_rv60`)
-- Matches verses labeled with those same emotion + theme
-- Returns the most relevant matches as stylized cards
+- Detected theme and score
+- User name (optional)
+- Feedback value (`like` / `dislike`)

+This enables future model refinement and analytics.

+---

+## ✨ UI Enhancements

+- Feedback buttons styled with semantic colors and **hover animation**
+- Subtitles, emotion/theme blocks, and translation notices are now **centered and consistently styled**
+- Merriweather font applied to all key UI blocks for elegance and readability

 ---